Mission Bend, Texas: Public schools

 Mission Bend CDP residents in Fort Bend County are zoned to schools in the Fort Bend Independent School District.
 Mission Bend CDP residents in Harris County are zoned to schools in the Alief Independent School District.

 The Fort Bend County section is within the West Division, controlling school board slots 1 through 3.
-As of 2008 the board members in the slots are Susan Hohnbaum, Sonal Buchar, and Bob Broxson, respectively.

-Elementary schools serving the FBISD section of the Mission Bend CDP and within the Mission Bend CDP include Mission Bend, Mission Glen, and Mission West.
+Elementary schools serving the FBISD section of the Mission Bend CDP and within the Mission Bend CDP include: Mission Bend-Glen, and Mission West.
 Arizona Fleming, located in the Four Corners CDP, serves a section of the Mission Bend CDP.
 Hodges Bend Middle School, located in the Four Corners CDP, serves almost all of the FBISD portion of the CDP, while Crockett Middle School, outside of the Mission Bend CDP, serves a small portion.
 George Bush High School, located in the Mission Bend CDP, serves the FBISD section of the Mission Bend CDP.

 Alief schools that serve Harris County areas in the Mission Bend CDP include Petrosky Elementary School (in the CDP), Miller Intermediate School (outside of the CDP) for non-bilingual and bilingual students, and Albright Middle School (inside the CDP).
 Elementary school bilingual students are zoned to Rees Elementary School.
 Alief ISD students are randomly assigned to either Elsik, Hastings, or Taylor high schools.
 None of the high schools are within the Mission Bend CDP.
 The district also maintains two magnet schools, Kerr High School and Alief Early College High School.

+In 2023 Mission Bend and Glen elementary schools consolidated, due to decreased enrollments.

+There is a charter K-8 school, International Leadership of Westpark, in Mission Bend CDP.